 Other Litigation and Counseling

-- Mr. Thomasch has also litigated criminal and civil antitrust, securities, RICO, ERISA, breach of contract, fraud and misrepresentation, breach of fiduciary duty and replevin cases.
+- Mr. Thomasch has also litigated criminal and civil antitrust, securities, RICO, breach of contract, fraud, trade secret misappropriation, breach of fiduciary duty, and replevin cases.

 - Mr. Thomasch has substantial experience counseling corporate clients on potential product liability risks arising out of the introduction of new products to market or the acquisition of product manufacturers or specific product lines.

 *Representations occurred prior to attorney's affiliation with Gibson Dunn.